nguyentran-se/WorkshopJava-SE2-Fall2020/README.md

-# This is exercise for JavaOOP.
-You can reference, but trying not to copy this that is good for you.
-Goodluck!
+# This is workshop for JavaOOP-FPTU.
+You should brainstorm to solve problem before referencing source code.
+That is better for you, Goodluck!